Git-Jake-Hill/PS_Automated_File_Setup/README.md

 Typically the photoshop files would have 10's of masks to update.
 This script saves a lot of time and reduces errors in the long run.

 ### Live Preview
+Here is a preview of how masks can be automatically updated using my script.
+(Edits are applied to demonstrate how the mask would be used)
 ![](images/PS_Update_All_Masks_demo.gif)

 ---